Estimating Future Warming

 - An alternative geo-engineering approach involves changing the Earth's surface properties by altering the albedo through various schemes, e.g., painting rooftops white, or artificially seeding low clouds over the ocean.
 By what percent would we need to increase Earth's albedo to avoid exceeding 2 °C warming relative to the pre-industrial level, under a CO2 doubling scenario and using the mid-range IPCC gray body parameterization?
 In your opinion, is this is a realistic approach?
 [HINT: Start by recording temperature (with AGW) for the default values of the solar constant and the Earth's albedo, and double pre-industrial CO2 using the mid-range gray body IPCC parameterization.
 This setup produces a 3 °C increase in temperature over the pre-industrial CO2 levels.
 Then, increase the Earth's albedo until you find that the temperature (with AGW) decreased by 1°C (ignore Temperature Change field, as it does not change).
 Note that the increase will be very small, so it might be easier to enter values by hand into the box below the slider.]

-- Save your word processing document as either a Microsoft Word or PDF file in the following format:
+- Save your word processing document as either a Microsoft Word or PDF file and upload to the appropriate spot in Canvas.

 Submitting your work